Asset vs Non-Asset Intermodal Freight Providers: A Detailed Comparison

 There are six US class I freight railroad companies.
 Canada has two class I freight railroads, both of which have trackage in the US.
 Mexico has two class I freight railroads, one with trackage in the US.
 What this all means is the long-haul portion of the intermodal move will be done on the same train, whether a shipper uses an asset or non-asset IMC.

-Non-asset IMC use primarily intermodal containers owned by the class I railroad, private box owners and bi-modals.
+Non-asset IMCs use primarily intermodal containers owned by the class I railroad, private box owners and bi-modals.

 Service & Process Ownership